BojanSof/blog/_posts/2024-02-20-PythonDeviceDevToolkit.md

 The first step for developing the software is establishing connection with the device.
 As mentioned previously, there are multiple protocols that the device can utilize to communicate with another device, for example computer or mobile phone.
-This post concentrates on 3 protocols mainly used for communication between the device that we are developing and another device that should utilize the data: USB communication, Bluetooth Low Energy and TCP/IP.
+This post concentrates on 2 protocols used for communication between the device that we are developing and another device that should utilize the data: USB communication and Bluetooth Low Energy.
 There are few well-developed Python libraries which allow cross-platform usage of these protocols.

 ### USB